kg4zow/remarkable.jms1.info/src/info/issues.md

     Adding this now would be a *huge* effort.
 I'm not pushing for this, I'm just saying that I wish it had been designed this way to begin with.

-* They could have added a signal handler, or maybe an API server listening on `http://127.0.0.1:nnn/`, so other processes could tell the software to re-read its file storage after documents (or templates) have been added, deleted, or modified.
+* They could have added a signal handler, or maybe an API server listening on `http://127.0.0.1:nnn/`, so other processes *on the tablet* could tell the software to re-scan its file storage after documents (or templates) are added, deleted, or modified.

     This actually wouldn't be a *huge* effort to add in now, especially if it's just a signal handler.
 If I had access to (and was familiar with) the source code I could probably have a pull request ready in a day or two for the signal handler idea, or maybe a week or two for the API server idea (which could later be used to support other operations as well). `#justsayin`

 * They could *publish* the API used by the cloud service, and commit to not making any breaking changes to it.
-This would make it easier to write and maintain programs like [rmfakecloud](https://github.com/ddvk/rmfakecloud), so companies (and people) don't have to worry about their data leaving their own systems.
+This would make it easier to write programs with interact with the cloud, and it would also make it easier to write things like [rmfakecloud](https://github.com/ddvk/rmfakecloud), which can provide the same "cloud" functionality, so that companies (and people) don't have to worry about their data leaving their own systems.

     This would require the tablet to have a new configuration item for "sync server hostname", but otherwise the end user experience would be the same.

-Don't get me wrong, I realize that the way they're doing it is perfectly in line with the various software licenses involved.
-I have no reason to believe that the reMarkable is violating any licenses, I'm sure they have a legal department who reviews thier SBOMs and has to sign off on every release.
-That's not what I'm saying.
+Don't get me wrong, I realize that the way they're doing it is perfectly *legal* according to the various software licenses involved.
+I have no reason to believe that the reMarkable is violating any licenses, that's not what I'm saying at all.

 What I *am* saying is ... it seems like such a *waste*.
 There are *so many things* that people *could be* doing with these tablets, if reMarkable had designed some "hooks" into the software to *allow* other programs to "play nice" with it.
+Obviously they can put a bunch of disclaimers on their web site (and on the tablet) saying that they don't provide support beyond a certain point, and maybe even make the user tap an "I agree" button on the tablet before showing them the root password for the first time.

+But the community, probably the *existing* community, would end up helping each other out and "providing support" for people who want to customize things.

 ### Actually ...